jyudt/WarframeTradeMacro/README.md

 ## Setup
   1. Install the newest version of [AutoHotkey](https://www.autohotkey.com/)
   2. Download the zip and extract into it's own folder OR clone with git
+  3. Change any hotkeys you want to in Hoykeys.ini (use any text editor)
   3. Run WFTradeMacro.exe
 ## Functions
   ### Reward Selector (default - ctrl+k):